adithyab94/Attiri/README.md

 </div>

-Attiri, an extension of the LLaMa, aims to build and share an instruction-following LLaMA model for the Tamil language.
-Our project includes the similar 52K data used for fine-tuning the original model but in Tamil language, as well as the code for generating the data and fine-tuning the model.
-As of now, the project is under development and will be available soon.
+Attiri, an extension of the LLaMa and Stanford Alpaca, aims to build and share an instruction-following language model for the Tamil language.
+Recent breakthrough in LLM, such as LLaMA, LaMDA and GPT-4, have introduced the potential for Artificial General Intelligence (AGI) and sparked widespread attention from the industry.
+However, the high cost of training and deployment has made it difficult to promote transparent and open academic research in the field.
+In response, a project has taken steps to promote open research in the Tamil natural language processing (NLP) community by releasing the Tamil LLaMA model and the Alpaca large model as open-source resources.
+These models expand the Tamil vocabulary and improve basic semantic understanding by utilizing secondary pre-training on Tamil data.
+Additionally, the project uses Tamil instruction data for fine-tuning the Tamil LLaMA model, enhancing the model's ability to understand and execute instructions.
+It is important to note that these resources are solely intended for academic research purposes.

+ We also release a minimum viable model weight to the [huggingface model hub](https://huggingface.co/adithya-balaji/attiri-llama).

 The repository contains